 Last but not least, let’s discuss the security blast radius of attacks on the container runtime of cloud native applications.
 Lots has been written about this, and we will not spend too much time on the topic.
 The bottom line is that with proper configuration one can minimize the attack surface.
 Using user namespaces, proper controls on seccomp profiles and so on.

 As you can see in all the above examples, the security blast radius and attack surface in cloud deployments is not the boundary of the network.
 It is not a machine, a subnet, a VPC.
 The weakest link in all these attacks is actually identity and credentials for users and applications.

 Without proper management of identities and access control in these platforms, a single attacker can create havoc without actually anything fancier than stealing the user credentials of finding an API key in Github.
 It is well known that Amazon AWS actually scans Github for API keys, but this sensitive information can leak in many different ways.

 The problem is amplified with programmatic access to APIs that brings out the power of these platforms.
 This programmatic access becomes the weakest link.

 Most of these platforms provide very sophisticated mechanisms for controlling access to APIs through robust authorization mechanisms.
 They have to be rather weak on the token validity front since they do not want to compromise usability with the overhead of security.
 That is the main reason that the AWS access token is valid for a year.
 Addressing this problem requires a different way of thinking:

 Interested in securing microservices and containers?
-Read the Microservices Security: Best Practices white paper.
+Read our Microservices Security: Best Practices white paper to go deeper.